TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 <br>

-So these are few thought of mine neural network about other neural networks.
+So these are few thoughts from mine neural network about other neural networks.
 Nothing more.

 I'm happy I finally opened this topic, after 14 months of just thinking of it. **I wonder, how do you see your brain?**